Fintzos/weather-edge-bot/README.md

 ## Disclaimer

 This is an experimental research project.

-Nothing here is financial advice, and nothing in this repository should be treated as a guaranteed trading strategy.

 The purpose of the project is to learn, test, iterate, and build.

 ---